9/11 Memorial Tickets And Tours In Nyc

 9/11 Memorial

-• You can take photos both at the Memorial and at the Museum.
+• You can take photos at both the Memorial and the Museum.

 A bit of history: September 11, 2011

-I will hardly ever forget that Tuesday in September when, having just returned home from school with my brother, we turned on the TV as usual to play the video game console, but never got around to changing the channel: we were engrossed in watching the images of the Twin Towers collapsing in a cloud of black smoke, which the news repeated over and over again.
+It will be hard for me to forget that Tuesday in September when, having returned home from school with my brother, we turned on the television as usual to play the video game console, but never got around to changing the channel: we were absorbed in watching the images of the Twin Towers collapsing in a cloud of black smoke, which the news repeated over and over again.

 We had not long returned to Madrid after living in New York for nearly seven years, so those images were coming from the place we still considered home.

 Chances are, if you are reading this, you have a story to tell about 9/11 as well.
-If you weren't in New York, you were most likely caught at home, watching the news in complete shock like me.
+If you weren't in New York, you were most likely caught at home watching the news in complete shock like I was.
 If you lived in New York, your story will be very different, and it is precisely this story that is told at the 9/11 Memorial and Museum in New York.

-Buy your tickets for the National 9/11 Memorial & Museum
+Book your ticket for the National 9/11 Memorial and Museum

 Delmonico's| ©Mark Susina